FreePoint: Unsupervised Point Cloud Instance Segmentation: Introduction

-To further alleviate dependency on manual annotations, we try to address point cloud instance segmentation \textit{without any labels}.
-In detail, we propose FreePoint, which can be split into three parts: (1) preprocessing and point feature extraction; (2) pseudo mask label generation by point feature based graph partitioning; (3) two-step training using the pseudo labels.
-We first adopt plane segmentation algorithm to split a point cloud scene into foreground points and background points.
+In this work, we propose a novel framework FreePoint for unsupervised point cloud instance segmentation, which can be split into three parts: (1) preprocessing and point feature extraction; (2) pseudo mask label generation by point feature based graph partitioning; (3) step-training using the pseudo labels.
+We first adopt plane segmentation algorithm repeatedly to split a point cloud scene into foreground points and background points.
 Then, for foreground points, we use a self-supervised pre-trained backbone to generate deep-learning feature embeddings for each point.
-To enhance our feature representation, we add traditional features, including coordinates, colors, and normal vectors, as additional point features.
-Our motivation for this choice is based on the observation that the geometry and color features are important and helpful in point cloud segmentation, as validated in some traditional point-clustering methods~\cite{rusu2010semantic, rusu20113d, achanta2012slic, papon2013voxel}.
-To generate pseudo mask labels, we solve a multicut~\cite{chopra1993partition} problem based on the affinities of point features and constructed point graphs.
+To enhance our feature representation, we add coordinates and colors as extra point features.
+Our main motivation is that the geometry and color features are helpful for point cloud segmentation.
+These information has been widely adopted by some traditional point-clustering methods~\cite{rusu2010semantic, rusu20113d, achanta2012slic, papon2013voxel}.
+To generate pseudo mask labels, we solve a bottom-up multicut~\cite{chopra1993partition} problem based on the affinities of point features and constructed point graphs.
+We propose an \textit{id-as-feature strategy} at this stage to alleviate the randomness of the multicut algorithm and improve the pseudo labels' quality.
+This strategy is, in essence, an ensemble of multiple runnings of RAMA.
+We also adopt down-sampling and up-sampling here to make the computation affordable.
 These pseudo masks are used to train an existing instance segmentation model.
-In our work, we choose Mask3D\cite{schult2022mask3d} for its efficiency and good performance.
-Since the pseudo masks are inaccurate and the training can be unstable, we propose a weakly-supervised training strategy and corresponding loss to alleviate this problem.
+In our work, we choose Mask3D~\cite{schult2022mask3d} for its efficiency and good performance.
+Since the pseudo masks are inaccurate and the training can be unstable, we propose a weakly-supervised two-step training strategy and corresponding losses to alleviate this problem.
 The overview of FreePoint is shown in Figure~\ref{fig:demo}.

-We evaluate our method on \textit{class-agnostic instance segmentation}.
-In this setting, our method shows surprising results without any annotations, even surpassing some existing fully-supervised instance segmentation methods.
+We evaluate our method on \textit{unsupervised class-agnostic instance segmentation}.
+In this setting, our method shows surprising results without any annotations, surpassing previous SOTA by a large margin.
 Apart from directly acquiring the class-agnostic instance masks, our method can also be used for unsupervised pre-training on 3D point clouds.
 The learned parameters of the backbone can be used to initialize a supervised instance segmentation model and improve final results with limited annotations.